KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 ## Aux / PC

 This sets the volumes of all the incoming signals, from both PCS.
-(There ar e two stereo 3.5mm jack "cable" coming out of the mixer, one is connected to the streaming pc, the other is dangling around the projection pc.)
+(There are two stereo 3.5mm jack "cable" coming out of the mixer, one is connected to the streaming pc, the other is dangling around the projection pc.)

 ## FX